 threat to the health and safety of students, faculty, and staff, the following process

 may be enacted, with the approval of the assistant provost.
 Steps 1-3 can take place

 - The accused student is informed of the charges against him/her via email, letter, or phone call.

 - The accused student has the opportunity to respond to these charges via email, letter, or phone call.

 - The accused student will have the opportunity to submit questions to be answered by his/her accuser(s).

 - The dean of students (or his/her designee) decides if the accused student is responsible for a violation of University policies, and if appropriate, determines sanctions, which could include suspension or dismissal.
 This is communicated to the accused student.

 - The accused student has ten days in which to forward a written appeal to the dean of students’ office.
 Any such appeal must set out the specific reasons supporting the appeal, including any contested finding of facts which are set out in the Dean’s determination of sanctions.
-The written appeal will be reviewed by the appropriate body, the University Judicial Board or the Sexual Offense Hearing Board.
+The written appeal will be reviewed by the appropriate body, the University Student Conduct Board or the Sexual Offense Hearing Board.
 Due to the seriousness of this kind of case, all requirements for advance notification are hereby waived.

 - violent crimes against a person,